dosipod/SrWiki/First-Time-Setup.md

 The sound reactive version of WLED provides all of the functionality of WLED with a few caveats:

 * #### Some of the default services supported by WLED such as IR, Alexa and Blynk are disabled by default.
 To enable them, update the definitions in wled.h and re-compile.
 * Spurious noise and spikes have been problematic during the development of SR WLED.
-See 'Noise and Spikes' below for further discussion on this topic.
+See [Noise and Spikes](https://github.com/atuline/WLED/wiki/First-Time-Setup#noise-and-spikes) below for further discussion on this topic.
 * We recommend using SR WLED in STA mode, instead of the standalone AP mode (aka WLED-AP).
 It generates more noise.
 * If you have problems with the LED's, make sure you can successfully run the latest version of standard WLED.
 * Start out with a small strip of ~30 LED's before setting up a large installation.